What ShareGift Does

-Companies and their advisers are increasingly finding useful applications within ‘live’ transactions.
+Companies and their advisers find many useful applications for ShareGift's approach within ‘live’ transactions.
 There is a clear benefit in including ShareGift in corporate actions, especially where this can pre-empt the creation of odd lot shareholdings or small cash entitlements.
 Examples include:

 - As an option for shareholders to donate small amounts of cash following share consolidations

 - As the recipient of the proceeds from the aggregated fractions of shares in major acquisitions.
 Here, the principal benefit is that the donation option removes the necessity for the costly generation and posting of hundreds of thousands of small cheques

 - As the recipient of small unclaimed cash entitlements under CASS regulations